-Goal 4.2 Encourage attractive, cost effective, convenient, and environmentally friendly public and private motor vehicle and bicycle parking facilities.
+Goal 4.2 Encourage attractive, cost effective, and convenient public and private motor vehicle and bicycle facilities.

 Policy 4.2.1: Provide sufficient bicycle and vehicular parking in the immediate Downtown area to support vibrant economic activity.
-Increase efficiency of our parking inventory by providing dedicated parking for two wheeled motorized vehicles.

-Policy 4.2.2: Update City policies and codes as necessary to address the needs and impacts of emerging forms of transportation like ride sharing, autonomous vehicles, and electric vehicles.
+Policy 4.2.2: Update the UDO to address the provision of ride share, autonomous vehicles, and electric vehicle charging stations in future new developments.